craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of Actstow.md

 #### Spice and Oil
 Locally grown Beets make Sugar.
 This sugar and rock salt are the two most common spices and preservatives in Actstow.
 Avocado and Peanuts make fine oils when processed by the hill dwarves' enhanced methods, and expensive Oils are imported from the south.

 Ginger and Parsley are native to the region and grow well in the limits of Actstow's greenhouses.
+Garlic and Onion does not taste desirable when grown under any reasonable conditions in Actstow, but they are imported from the east cheaply alongside Mint and Cinnamon.
+Peppercorn, Lemongrass, and Lavender are all low supply commodities imported from the west.
+The even more expensive Southern spices (wow, many demand), such as Nutmeg, Cumin, Paprika, Sage, Jasmine, Wasabi, and Basil are rarer, but still accessible to those with the right connections.

 #### Delicacy
 Goat-butter fried peanut-breaded-chicken (or beef if you can get it imported) is a *wonderful* Actstow dish.
 Pairs well with ginger, onion, and garlic.

-A local delicacy of the children of Actstow is a frozen dairy cream, sweetened with spices such as cinnamon, ginger, and fruit.
+A local delicacy of the children of Actstow is a frozen dairy cream, sweetened with spices such as cinnamon, ginger, or fruit preservative.

-Actstow is a fairly rich place, although not well positioned for massive trade, meaning most delicacy is imported or outlawed.
+Actstow is a fairly rich place, although not very well positioned for massive trade, meaning most delicacy is imported or outlawed.

 ### Vices
-The home-grown vices of Actstow are Smokebulb, Tobacco, and Cannabis.
-Smokebulb is culturally unacceptable, but fine Cannabis and Tobacco are imported from elsewhere and are much more culturally acceptable.
+Smokebulb is culturally unacceptable, but fine Cannabis and Tobacco are imported from elsewhere (or secretly home-grown) and are much more culturally acceptable.

-Some brothels crop up in Actstow, but these, like Smokebulb, are considered culturally unacceptable and are generally run *poorly*, refusing assistance from the [[Guild of Merchants]].
+Some brothels crop up in Actstow, but these too are considered culturally unacceptable.
+They are generally run savagely in addition, as they must publicly exist to be assisted by the [[Guild of Merchants]].

 ### Land
 Land in Actstow is a prime resource.
 One can purchase or lease land from the King or the ruling Clan in units of 1/8th acres.
 Rooms in Inns and the like are costly.